hannazo/verbose-chainsaw/README.md

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at hannazo@email.com.
-You can find more of my work at [hannazo](https://github.com/hannazo).
+You can find more of my work [here](https://github.com/hannazo).